GoogleChrome/web.dev/src/site/content/en/blog/aspect-ratio/index.md

 ## Object-fit

 Defining an aspect ratio helps us with sizing media in a responsive context.
-Another tool in this bucket the `object-fit` property, which enables users to describe how an object (such an as image) within a block should fill that block:
+Another tool in this bucket is the `object-fit` property, which enables users to describe how an object (such an as image) within a block should fill that block:

 <figure class="w-figure">